 While the software giant first released a 64-bit version of Windows back in 2003, up until now users could only access a 32-bit version of the software to store their files, photos and other documents.
 The problem with running 32-bit software on a 64-bit version of Windows 10 is that 32-bit programs can only access 4GB of system memory even on systems with higher amounts of memory.

-FREE Backblaze unlimited cloud storage with every ExpressVPN purchase
+FREE Backblaze unlimited cloud backup with every ExpressVPN purchase

-ExpressVPN, TechRadar's #1 VPN provider, is offering free unlimited cloud storage courtesy of Backblaze for a whole year with its annual subscription.
+ExpressVPN, TechRadar's #1 VPN provider, is offering free unlimited cloud backup courtesy of Backblaze for a whole year with its annual subscription.
 Secure, business-grade online backup for everyone, no strings attached.View Deal

 - We've assembled a list of the best cloud storage services available